atyu1/aws_saa/README.md

  - Commonly used with EC2 roles, lambda roles, CloudFormation
  - Roles can be attached/detached on the fly to allow temporarly enhance the permissions

+## Advanced IAM
+### AWS Security Token Service (STS)
+  - token to grant a temporary and limited access to AWS resources
+  - AssumeRole
+    - Within your account
+    - Cross account
+  - AssumeRoleWithSAML
+    - return credentials with users logged with SAML
+  - AssumeRoleWithWebIdentity
+    - Used with Cognito - logged via FB,Google, ...
+  - GetSessionToken
+    - for MFA, from user or root account
+  - SAML 2.0 Federation = Auhenticate within org, get local token, used to authenticate to AWS, get STS and access the AWS resource

+  - UseCase:
+    - Login from App to Google
+    - Use that token to login to cognito
+    - Cognito verify the Google Token and attach STS to have access to S3
+    - User can access with new token the S3 for limited time

+### AWS Organizations
+  - Global Service
+  - Allow to manage multiple org
+  - The main account is the master
+  - Other accounts are member of specific organizations
+  - Possible to use consolidated billing
+  - Pricing benefits as we consolidate and can hit lower price tiers
+  - Create per department or dev/test/prod or multiple sub customers
+  - Use tagging for billing
+  - Cloudtrails to track user activities
+  - Master Account -> Multiple OU -> Multiple Accounts or OU again and have accounts ...
+  - `Service Control Policies` - whitelist or blacklist IAM actions
+  - Use case: restrict access to services or PCI compliance
+  - Master account does not apply to Master Account

+  - `Migrate Account`
+    - Remove member from organization
+    - Send invite to the new one
+    - Accept invite

+### AWS RAM
+  - Resource Access Manager
+  - Allow to share resources with other accounts
+  - Can share within organization or outside
+  - Used mostly with VPC or Route53

+### IAM Conditions
+  - Those are conditions inside Policies
+  - awsSourceIp = Source IP address for API calls
+  - awsRestrictedRegion = restrict the API calls `to` specific region
+  - ec2ResourceTag/<key>:<value> = restrict based on tags for EC2
+  - awsPrincipalTag/<key>:<value> = restrict based on tags for service
+  -

 ## EC2 - Elastic Cloud Computing
  - Infrastructure as a Service